Coronavirus: Update On City Operations

 The City of Palm Beach Gardens is currently under a State of Local Emergency due to the Coronavirus Pandemic Health Emergency.
 This emergency declaration allows the City Council authority to request State assistance or invoke emergency-related mutual aid assistance should the need arise.
 It also allows the City to take any/all emergency actions needed to safeguard the health, safety and welfare of our citizens.

-The Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) also released guidance on the essential infrastructure workforce, which is another helpful resource related to the Safer At Home order issued by the Governor.
+The Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) also released guidance on the essential infrastructure workforce.

 The Riverside Youth Enrichment Center is closed until further notice.

 The City’s Efforts Related to COVID-19

 As national health news related to the Coronavirus (COVID-19) continues to be updated, the City of Palm Beach Gardens is working to prepare its staff and residents to mitigate any outbreak within the City.
 Palm Beach Gardens Fire Rescue has ordered extra supplies for use by both fire rescue and police personnel.
 Public safety leadership is also planning protocols and scheduling training on the proper donning and doffing of personnel protective equipment for officers.

 In addition, fire rescue dispatchers have been given a series of screening questions to ask patients in order to determine if they are potentially infected with Coronavirus, COVID-19, allowing personnel to prepare in advance.
 Fire Rescue leadership is conducting meetings remotely with Assisted Living Facilities throughout the City to discuss and review their readiness for a possible outbreak within their facilities.